scriptnull/vishnubharathi.codes/source/_posts/learning-to-sort.md

 | (11, 12, 22, 25, 64) | ()

 ### Intution
-So the intution here is to __select__ the lowest/highest number from the unsorted sublist to sorted sublist.
+So the intution here is to __select__ the lowest/highest number from the unsorted sublist and move it to sorted sublist.

 ### Time Complexity
 Finding the the lowest/highest element takes O(n).
 This search needs to be done n times in-order to get the final answer.